Isaac Payne Family

 Recorded in Will Book A Page 108 Apt.
 9 File No. 643

 1800 - US Census, North Carolina, Rowan County, Salisbury township. page 349 Isaac is over 45 and may be Isaac Jr. who should be about 65.
-The four other males are probably his adult children.
+The four other males are possibly his adult children.
+Barnabus, according to DNA researchers, is not part of this family even though living in the same region.

 Isaac Payne males 0 0 1 3 1 females 0 1 0 0 1 no slaves